top of page

 After caring for sick, injured and abandoned newborn kittens and puppies since 2004, SNUGGLE Pet Rescue, has learned a lot.
 Some things were learned by accident and there were the things we learned from our mistakes.
 As they say, "Practice makes perfect," and we sure have had plenty of that.
 Often, we are asked to provide lifesaving information when other individuals or organizations are dealing with an unusual or difficult situation involving a kitten, puppy or even an entire litter.
 We are always happy to share the knowledge we have gained, especially when it leads to an animal surviving.

 SNUGGLE Pet Rescue is committed to giving every animal a chance and we have gone to great lengths to save many who no one else would take.
 This is made possible because of the support of generous donors.
 This information is our way of paying it forward.
 If we can be a part of helping to save a life, then we are fulfilling our mission.
-To access our Lifesaving Kitten and Puppy Triage and Care information click on the link below.
+The SNUGGLE Pet Rescue Triage and Basic Care for Kittens and Puppies Starting with Neonates Handbook has 14 pages of information that can save lives.
+Click on the link below to access this valuable information.

 Determining the Age of a Kitten or a Puppy